revault/practical-revault/messages.md

 #### `sig`

 Sent at any point in time by a stakeholder's wallet to share all signatures for a revocation transaction with its watchtower.

-The wallet must wait for the tower's `sig_ack` on all revocation transactions before sharing its signature for the unvault transaction with the other participants.
+The wallet must first send the Emergency transaction signatures.
+Then it must share the UnvaultEmergency transaction signatures.
+Only prior to delegating a vault (and thereby sharing its Unvault transaction signature with the managers) it must share the Cancel transaction signature, and wait for a positive response for the watchtower before sharing the Unvault transaction signature.

+This order is established so the watchtower can allocate fee-bumping reserve only when a vault is delegated.

 #### Request